crate/cloud-howtos/docs/scale-cluster.rst

 selected in three steps.
 First, click the *Edit cluster configuration* button in the top right.

-Secondly, choose the desired scaling value in either the *Storage* or *Choose number of nodes* sections.
+Secondly, choose the desired scaling value in*Choose number of nodes* sections.
+This expands the number of nodes in the cluster.
+You can also increase available storage per node.

 Finally, confirm with *Save*.